MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/configure-network-security-groups-with-tags.md

 - You have Network Controller installed.
 Network Controller enforces the default network policies.
 For more information, see how to [Install Network Controller](../deploy/sdn-wizard-23h2.md).

-- You have created a logical network or a virtual network.
+- You have a logical network or a virtual network to use.
 For more information, see how to [Create a logical network](./tenant-logical-networks.md) or [Create a virtual network](./tenant-virtual-networks.md).

-- You have created a VM.
+- You have a VM to apply a network security group to.
 For more information, see how to [Manage VMs with Windows Admin Center](vm.md?context=/windows-server/context/windows-server-failover-clustering#create-a-new-vm).

-- FIXME: You have permissions to manage network.
-For more information, see how to [Assign permissions to manage network access policies](./assign-permissions.md).
+- You have administrator permissions or equivalent to the cluster nodes and network controller.

 ::: zone-end